 “Be curious.
 Read widely.
 Try new things.
 I think a lot of what people call intelligence boils down to curiosity.” -Aaron Swartz

-This learning experience has left a long-lasting impression on me and continues to influence my work in education and technology to this day.
+This learning experience has left a long-lasting impression on me and continues to influence my work in education and technology.
 Here are a few things I have learned:

 - Learning to code is for everyone

-We know for a fact that not everyone will become a programmer or developer but everyone will interact and build with technology.
-Due to this latter part it becomes imperative that young people today understand how technology works and is developed.
-I’m not a programmer myself but my understanding of how it works helps me guide curriculum, product and even business decisions.
+We know for a fact that not everyone will become a programmer or developer, but everyone will interact and build with technology.
+Due to this latter part, it becomes imperative that young people today understand how technology works and is developed.
+For example, I’m not a programmer, but my understanding of how it works helps me guide curriculum, product, and even business decisions.

-Allen Downey, the professor of Computer Science at Olin College of Engineering writes in this article for The Scientific American that “The ability to execute code makes programming a tool for thinking and exploring.
-When we express ideas as programs, we make them testable; when we debug programs, we are also debugging our brains.”
+Allen Downey, the professor of Computer Science at Olin College of Engineering, writes in this article for The Scientific American that “The ability to execute code makes programming a tool for thinking and exploring.
+When we express ideas as programs, we make them testable; when we debug programs, we also debug our brains.”

-Learning to think (clearly, critically and creatively) is essential for children, it is the foundation of their future selves.
-Only when they explore will they truly know what they enjoy and what they are good at, paving the way to discover their careers and hopefully their passions!
+Learning to think (clearly, critically, and creatively) is essential for children.
+It is the foundation of their future selves.
+Only when they explore will they truly know what they enjoy and are good at, paving the way to discover their careers and, hopefully, passions!

-- Learning to coding is about solving problems and being empathetic
+- Learning to code is about solving problems and being empathetic

-Ultimately, the purpose of using code is to create tools which solve problems or enhance the human experience.
-To solve problems, no matter their complexity one requires to think deeply and ask “why?” multiple times.
-So coding doesn’t only help develop problem solving skills but also teaches us to be empathetic.
+Ultimately, the purpose of using code is to create tools that solve problems or enhance the human experience.
+To solve problems, no matter their complexity, one is required to think deeply and ask “why?” multiple times.
+So coding doesn’t only help develop problem-solving skills but also teaches us to be empathetic.

 “Bugs” have become a common term now.
-It basically refers to a problem with code or software.
-While learning to code, all children (and even seasoned professionals) will make mistakes, resulting in bugs.
+It refers to a problem with code or software.
+For example, while learning to code, all children (and even seasoned professionals) will make mistakes, resulting in bugs.
 To solve these problems, they will have to “debug” their code and find ways to fix it.
 So, debugging doesn’t just make you resilient it also helps one improve their attention to detail.

 PS: Read about the world’s first computer bug here.